freeCodeCamp/guide/src/pages/certifications/javascript-algorithms-and-data-structures/object-oriented-programming/change-the-prototype-to-a-new-object/index.md

 title: Change the Prototype to a New Object
 ---
 ## Change the Prototype to a New Object
-Instead of adding each prototype property one by one with object.prototype.property.
-WE cna do this much easier by setting the prototype to a new object.
+Instead of adding each prototype property one by one with ```object.prototype.property```.
+We can do this much easier by setting the prototype to a new object.
 That way all of the prototype properties are added at once.

 <br/>